 How Long Does Egg Salad Last?

-The period your egg salad is fresh depends on many things.
+The period your egg salad is fresh depends on many things, for example, whether your eggs can survive at room temperature for a night.
 The temperature of the salad is the most critical consideration.
 The colder the climate, the longer the period.

 In general, salad is a delicacy that is perishable.
 You must quickly consume it right after you have cooked it.
 Take into account the salads are made from fresh or uncooked components.
 While one of the critical components of salads is boiled eggs, their lifespan is not long.